2/1/2026

 This improves internal handoffs and allows attorneys to focus on legal analysis sooner.

-Beyond intake, firms often use AI in supportive, low-risk ways such as:
+Beyond intake, firms often use AI in supportive, lower-risk ways such as:

 The strongest implementations use AI to reduce friction, not to automate judgment.